fdemiramon/contracts-deployment/README.md

+_IT HAPPENS THAT THE "ISSUES" FEATURE FOR THIS REPO IS DISABLED (PROBABLY BY TERRAFORM?).
+IN THAT CASE, JUST RE-ENABLE IT IN THE SETTINGS_

 # Keyring.network smart contracts deployment actions

 Contains the Github Actions to deploy the Core smart contract of Keyring.network, triggered through issue creations.